Inside DELTA: 5 Questions with James Perry

 He went on to earn a Master’s in Public Health from Grand Canyon University through a fully online program — less common back in those pre-COVID days — that allowed him to continue working while earning his degree.

-Though he was a remote student, James was able to attend his commencement ceremony in person, at the GCU campus in Phoenix.
+Though he was a remote student, Perry was able to attend his commencement ceremony in person, at the GCU campus in Phoenix.
 In June.
 During the hottest summer on record on a triple digit day.

 “Trash cans were literally melting on the street,” he said.

 Despite the heat, the trip would change his life.
-James was accompanied to graduation by his dad and then-girlfriend Shayla.
+Perry was accompanied to graduation by his dad and then-girlfriend Shayla.
 When they missed their return flight to Raleigh, they found themselves stuck in Phoenix for five extra days.

 During that time, he and Shayla really got to know one another, spending time in the desert under the night sky, learning about varieties of cactus, visiting museums and talking until the sun came up.